 About the Innkeepers

 Jan and Mark Pask converted their home at 815 Kearney Avenue in Cape May to the Luther Ogden Inn in 1997.
-They are celebrating 20 years in the bed and breakfast business this July.
+They celebrated 20 years in the bed and breakfast business in July 2017.

 In our spare time, we like to travel and cruise.
 We have two married sons and four adorable grandchildren.